Topics: Meaningful Use Stage 2, Practice Management, Medical Billing Company

-To set your practice up for success, we’ve highlighted three major areas of concern for billers, coders, practice managers, and providers.
-If you’re struggling to prepare for these and other oncoming evolutions in 2017, consider outsourcing your back office operations to a trusted medical billing service with a strong background in your specialty.
+To set your practice up for success, we’ve highlighted three major areas of concern for medical billers, coders, practice managers, and providers.
+If you’re struggling to prepare for these and other oncoming evolutions in 2020, consider outsourcing your back-office operations to a trusted medical billing service with a strong background in your specialty.

 ...and if you need help from a medical billing company...